schizoidnightmares/absurdrealms.com/anthology-i/heaven-falls/index.md

 advance-url: /anthology-i/heaven-falls/the-wise-one/
 ---

-"Heaven Falls" is the second short story in <a href="/anthology-i/">*Anthology I*</a>.
+"Heaven Falls" is the second short story in *[Anthology I](/anthology-i/)*.
 It tells the story of the founding of Heaven's Sanctuary, a civilization built into the side of a waterfall.

 ## Scenes
 <div markdown=0>